 - Presents those cases at court

-HM Attorney General may refer cases, on a point of law or if a sentence is unduly lenient, to the Appeal Division for determination.
+HM Attorney General may refer cases, on a point of law or if a sentence is unduly lenient, to the Staff of Government Appeals Division of the Isle of Man High Court of Justice for determination.
 The Prosecutions Division, on behalf of HM Attorney General, presents legal argument to assist the Appeal Division in reaching its opinion.

 Please see the downloadable documents for protocols and guidelines relating to the work of the Prosecutions Division.